Essential Features Of The CBT MCAT

-However, this does not mean that the content of the exam or the question pattern has changed, or the candidates require extra computer knowledge or skills to take CBT MCAT exam.
+However, this does not mean that the content of the exam or the question pattern has changed, or the candidates require extra computer knowledge or skills to take computer based exam.

-- The CBT MCAT content is the same as that of the previous MCAT.
+- The computer based test content is the same as that of the previous version.
 It has the same four sections as in the traditional MCAT, namely the Physical Sciences, Biological Sciences, Verbal Reasoning, and the Writing Sample.
 Also, candidates can still answer questions in the order they wish, within a section.

-- Though the number of questions has reduced in each of the sections of CBT MCAT, the content representation is the same as the previous version of MCAT.
+- Though the number of questions has reduced in each of the sections of CBT, the content representation is the same as the previous version.

 - The skills tested are the same as in the traditional version of the exam.
-It does not require any special computer skills on the part of candidates to take CBT MCAT.
-However, CBT MCAT provides candidates with the facility to use some of the common word processing functions while taking the Writing Sample.
+It does not require any special computer skills on the part of candidates to take computer based test.
+However, this test provides candidates with the facility to use some of the common word processing functions while taking the Writing Sample.

-- Though MCAT has become a computer-based test, CBT MCAT is not a computer-adaptive test (CAT).
+- Though MCAT has become a computer-based test, it is not a computer-adaptive test (CAT).
 It is a linear test as it used to be.
 This means that questions given on the test are pre-determined and are not chosen based on the candidate's performance.

 - No watch, no cell phone, calculator, or any other electronic device is allowed to the test center.
 However, you still get scratch paper and erase pens for working out problems.

-- The scoring of CBT MCAT is the same as for the paper-based exam.
+- The scoring of computer based MCAT is the same as for the paper-based exam.

 Terms and Conditions